n0v4org/Rtype/README.md

 - **Protocol Documentation**:
   - 📡 Details the binary protocol used for client-server communication.

-For a complete reference, see the documentation hosted online (or provide the path/link if applicable).
+For a complete reference, see [the documentation hosted online](https://epitech-f1becc07.mintlify.app/introduction).

 ---